+Being new parents can be hard.
 When you have a new baby, keeping all the stuff that comes along with them can be quite a task.
-I am the first to say that it is a tough task to stay organized.
 So just ignore all those professionally organized baby nursery closets that you see on Instagram or on TV!
-However, I do have some very PRACTICAL and CHEAP baby nursery closet ideas for how to organize your baby’s closet.

-I simply used cardboard and cut a line with a circle so that is could go around where the baby hangers would go.
-Then using a special marker (this is my favorite marker) to write the baby cloth sizing.
+Simply use cardboard and cut a line with a circle.
+This allows you to hang it on a closet rod or hanger in the baby’s closet.
+Use a special marker (this is my favorite marker) to write the baby cloth sizing.

-I know these are not the fanciest baby closet organizers, but they do the trick.
-If you are looking for neater ones, you could always paint them or order these awesome girl closet dividers (below) or these amazing gender-neutral baby closet dividers.
+These are not the fanciest baby closet organizers, but they do the trick.
+If you are looking for neater ones, you could always paint them or order gender-neutral baby closet dividers.

-And even though I know it is hard, just try to stay on top of keep things organized by size.
+Even though I know it is hard, just try to stay on top of keep things organized by size.
 You will be happy that you used nursery closet divides when you can’t remember which size outfit you need.
-Or when you are searching your nursery closet in the dark trying to grab a baby outfit in the dark after needing a quick change of clothes.

 Therefore, as soon as you know that your baby no longer fits in an article of clothing, throw it in your too-small box.
 This box could be a simple cardboard box, repurposed box or fun container that you purchase.

-When I see the box full, then I start to organize, sell or give away.
+When you see the box full, then you can really start to organize, sell or give away.
 This really helps me to stay organized with all that comes with a baby.
-Not to mention, your baby will fly through clothes at the beginning and it is so hard to remember with sleepless nights if that outfit fits before you put it on your baby.

 In this picture, you can see my simple closet dividers (again, I know not the most glamorous), but they do the trick of keeping me organized.
 You can also see how I label my clear bins and stack them on the shelf when not in use.